 - Guiding criteria

-- Strategy for Phase 1: Main OSU Extension web presence
+- Phase 1: Main OSU Extension web presence, county sites, program sites

 - We are not our customers.
 Internal feedback and preference informs our decision making but does not drive it.